2026 Draft Board: Pass Catchers

 -Sleeper Tight End: I'm going with Sam Roush.
 The biggest hit for him is that the college production was lacking, but I feel like part of that might be due to just how bad Stanford was.
 His forty time was solid (4.70), even though it doesn't seem that way in this class.
 It was his 10-split (1.61) and Broad Jump (10'8") that earned him my sleeper label.
 Day 2 grade from me, but I wouldn't be surprised if he slides to day 3, and someone gets a steal.

 I've been tracking the success rate of each position individually based on my grades from 2020-2023, and I'm going to include that for each position.
 It might help shine a light on some of my "things worth noting."
-There isn't anything for Slot Receivers yet, so no board below.
+There isn't anything for Slot Receivers yet, since they were new last year, so no board below.